Spring Break River Island Fishing & Outdoor Skills Camp

 Only 18 spots available!

-This holiday season, give your child something unforgettable — 4 days of fishing, exploring, and learning real-world outdoor skills on a private island.
+This spring break, give your child something unforgettable — four days of fishing, exploring, and learning real-world outdoor skills along the Waccamaw River.

-Each morning begins with drop-off at our Waccamaw River landing, where campers board our guide boats for a short, scenic ride up river to our 48-acre private island basecamp.
-Parents return at 2 PM for pickup as campers arrive back from their day’s adventure — tired, smiling, and full of stories.
+Each morning begins with drop-off at our Waccamaw River landing, with campers heading out for a day of outdoor adventure.
+Parents return at 1 PM for pickup as campers wrap up their day — tired, smiling, and full of stories.

-From April 7 – 10, Myrtle Beach Fishing Company will host up to 18 campers, ages 10–17, for a hands-on, small-group experience that combines river fishing, wilderness skills, ecology, and teamwork in a safe, supervised setting just outside of Myrtle Beach!
+From April 7–10, Myrtle Beach Fishing Company will host up to 18 campers, ages 10–17, for a hands-on, small-group experience combining river fishing, outdoor skills, ecology, and teamwork in a safe, supervised setting just outside Myrtle Beach.

 On-Water River